 November 3, 2012 - A US government official tells CNN that the FBI is expected to question Ali Ani al Harzi, a suspect in the mission attack

 .
 The United States first became aware of Ali Ani al Harzi when he apparently posted details of the attack on social media while it was happening.
-He was detained by Turkish officials after he crossed into the country from Libya.
+He was detained by Turkish officials after he entered the country from Libya.

 November 15, 2012 - The Senate Select Committee on Intelligence holds a closed oversight hearing.

-December 18, 2012 - An independent review of the September 11th attacks on the US mission in Benghazi is released.
+December 18, 2012 - An independent review of the attacks is released.
 The report cites "systemic failures and leadership and management deficiencies" at the State Department.